jrheard/blog/python/caesar.md

 The Caesar Cipher
 =================

-The key for the Caesar Cipher will be a number from 1 to 26.
+**The key for the Caesar Cipher will be a number from 1 to 26**.
 Unless you know the key (that is, know the number used to encrypt the message), you won’t be able to decrypt the secret code.

 The Caesar Cipher was one of the earliest ciphers ever invented.
 In this cipher, you encrypt a message by taking each letter in the message (in cryptography, these letters are called symbols because they can be letters, numbers, or any other sign) and replacing it with a “shifted” letter.
 If you shift the letter A by one space, you get the letter B. If you shift the letter A by two spaces, you get the letter C.